Tommy Trinder: Stardom and Ealing Studios (1937–1950)

 Trinder was known for his self-promotion and claimed that, had he not entered showbusiness, he would have worked in publicity.
 When appearing in George Black's musical revue Happy and Glorious in 1944, he arranged for large posters to be displayed across London bearing the slogan "If it's laughter you're after, Trinder's the name".
 One of the posters, in the East End of London, was in Yiddish.
 The Stage has described Trinder as one of the first artists to recognise the importance of advertising.

 Trinder began a film career in 1938, making his film debut in Welwyn Studios' Save a Little Sunshine.
 He starred alongside Pat Kirkwood, who later described him as "rude and insulting and downright nasty".
-Trinder was soon signed up to Michael Balcon's Ealing Studios when it became clear that George Formby was about to be wooed away.
+Trinder was then signed up to Michael Balcon's Ealing Studios when it became clear that George Formby was to be wooed away.
 His first work for the company was the comedy Sailors Three (1940), about three British sailors (Trinder, Claude Hulbert and Michael Wilding) who accidentally find themselves aboard a German pocket battleship.
 It was Trinder's most successful comedy film and one of its featured songs "All Over The Place" (words by Frank Eyton; music by Noel Gay) was among the most popular of the war.
 In 1944, Trinder starred in the musical film Champagne Charlie, playing the 19th-century music hall performer George Leybourne opposite Stanley Holloway as his peer Alfred Vance.
-That same year saw Trinder appear in Fiddlers Three, a loose sequel to Sailors Three.
+In the same year, Trinder appeared in Fiddlers Three, a loose sequel to Sailors Three.
 He also took straight acting parts, playing an army driver in charge of a gang of French refugee children in The Foreman Went to France (1942) and a AFS fireman in The Bells Go Down (1943).
 Bitter Springs (1950) has been described as Trinder's last significant film and features the comedian as a failing travelling conjuror who makes a new life as a stockman in the Australian Outback.